vodolaz095/express-view-cache/README.md

 Unobtrusive solution to express framework - cache rendered page, without database requests and page rendering.
 Technically it works as middleware - it tries to get and return the cached response, where the URL is the key to cached value.
+For example, we try to get the page of `/index.html` 2nd time, and it is returned from cache, without running other middlewares and the module, corresponding to route processing.
+So, this cache is lighting fast.
 It can use memory storage or [https://memcachier.com/](memcachier.com) via module [https://npmjs.org/package/memjs](memjs) as backend.
 Right now it is tested in production on heroku hosting.
 Feedback is welcome!